Updated: Aug 20, 2021

 2. Submit your request through your school.

 Both the College Board and the ACT highly recommend that families submit their proposals for accommodations with their school's designated "SSD."
 And while letting go may be hard for parents, the SSD official has a myriad perks that parents alone are prohibited to access.
-However, if you want to go Han Solo, you will need to fill out a form on paper and mail it out (be warned - the College Board are guaranteed to request documentation on every little thing).
+However, if you want to go Han Solo, you will need to fill out a form on paper and mail it out (be warned - the College Board is guaranteed to request documentation on every little thing).

 1. SUBMIT YOUR REQUEST EARLY.